haptork/easyLambda/_docs/08-unit-expr.md

 ## reduce

-A reduce is used for operations that take multiple rows as input to find the result such as common aggregation operations like count, sum, correlation etc.
-It takes function and initial value for the result columns as the parameters.
-The value of results is initially set using parameters given to reduce and are updated for each row with the returned value of the function.
-The final value of the result is passed to the next unit.
+The reduce takes a function, a list and an initial value of the result.
+The user function passed to it is called for every new input row with the current value of the result and the row.
+The result value is updated with the return value of the user function.
+It is generally used for list aggregation operations such as finding sum of all elements.

-The reduce result can be calculated for each sub-list or group separately such as finding the count of atoms rather for each time-step separately than the total atoms all over.
-This is termed sometimes as reduce by key or segmented reduce.
-This is similar to groupby queries of SQL.
-The key columns to group the rows can be selected by indices e.g. reduce<3, 1> selects third and first column as the key.
+The reduce makes no guarantees about the order in which the function is to be called over the list items for updating the result.
+Hence, it can only be applied to lists that are associative under the given function and have an identity result value.

+The reduce, scan and zip operations can have keys that partition the input rows into sublists to calculate the result for each key--defined sublist or group separately.
+A sublist of rows is generally characterized by all the rows having the same value of key columns where key columns consist of a subset of the total columns.
+In SQL query syntax, reduce with partitioning is similar to aggregate function with `group by`, while a zip with partitioning is similar to a `join`.
+Reduce with partitioning is a frequently useful operation, e.g. in computational physics, it is often necessary to calculate properties for each time--step separately.
+E.g. reduce<3, 1> selects third and first column as the key.
 All the non-key columns are value columns by default.
 However with key and value both can be selected e.g. reduce<ezl::key<3,1>, ezl::val<4>>.
 The input parameters of the function are result columns, followed by key and value columns that can be types, const refs or the tuple of key, tuple of value followed by tuple of result or tuple of const refs e.g. if 1st, 2nd and 3rd